 Engagement with Scotland Excel is now well established.
 Existing national construction-related contracts have been explored and advice provided to Excel to assist with its strategic and technical planning.

-We are working with the Ayrshire Roads Alliance to roll-out its Minor Works Framework to all roads authorities during 2016/17.
+We are working with the Ayrshire Roads Alliance and other authorities to roll-out its Minor Works Framework to all roads authorities.